kapawlak/temp_lab_host/Courses/6/CL/xlab3.md

 :::
 Diffraction is the phenomena associated with light interacting with the slit, or opening, itself.
 Diffraction can be a challenging concept to learn for the first time since it doesn't seem intuitive --- however, you've seen it happen many times with a different kind of wave: water waves.

-The principles that govern diffraction in both light and water are the same, namely [Huydgen's Principle](https://en.wikipedia.org/wiki/Huygens%E2%80%93Fresnel_principle).
+The principle that governs diffraction in both light and water are the same, namely [Huydgen's Principle](https://en.wikipedia.org/wiki/Huygens%E2%80%93Fresnel_principle).
 It states that every point on the wavefront of a wave is a source of a spherical wavelet itself.
-This principle becomes most aparent when a  straight wavefront meets a barrier.
+This principle becomes most apparent when a  straight wavefront meets a barrier.

 :::Figure (wave-diffraction|l)